-Pseudomonasaeruginosa has defined as one of the most common nosocomial pathogens.
-Hence we have undertaken this study to analyse the prevalence and antimicrobial susceptibility pattern of pseudomonas aeruginosa from various clinical samples of a private hospital.Periodic antimicrobial resistance monitoring in P. aeruginosa is fundamental to updating the current activity level of commonly used antipseudomonal drugs.
-The present study measures the rate of isolation of pseudomonas aeruginosa (n=193/2079; 9.3%) as which is lower than previous studies as by Tadvi et al. (8) (22.67%) and Viren et al (9).

-The occurrence of P.aeruginosawas found to be higher in males, inpatients in age group >60 years and in surgery department, which is same as reported by Marzoqiet al. (10).
-This might be due to prolonged hospitalization and other associated comorbidities in these age groups.
-The distribution of pseudomonasaeruginosa isolates specimens may vary with each hospital as each hospital and each health facility has a different environment associated with it.
-According to the study results, more than 42.5% of the pseudomonas aeruginosa isolates were obtained from sputum samples.
+P. aeruginosa has defined as one of the most common nosocomial pathogens.
+Hence we have undertaken this study to analyze the prevalence and antimicrobial susceptibility pattern of P. aeruginosa from various clinical samples of a private hospital.
+Periodic antimicrobial resistance monitoring in P. aeruginosa is fundamental to updating the current activity level of commonly used antipseudomonal drugs.
+The present study measures the rate of isolation of P. aeruginosa (n=193/2079; 9.3%) as which is lower than previous studies as by Tadvi et al.,8 (22.67%) and Viren et al9.
+The occurrence of P. aeruginosa was found to be higher in males, inpatients in age group >60 years and in surgery department, which is same as reported by Marzoqi et al.,10.
+This might be due to prolonged hospitalization and other associated co-morbidities in these age groups.
+The distribution of P. aeruginosa isolates specimens may vary with each hospital as each hospital and each health facility has a different environment associated with it.
+According to the study results, more than 42.5% of the P. aeruginosa isolates were obtained from sputum samples.
 The distribution rank of the isolates according to the types of specimens was (respiratory sputum > urine > blood > pus >wound swap > others).
 Respiratory isolates (42.5%) were the most frequently encountered.
-P. aeruginosaisolates from respiratory tract as observed in a similar study of inpatient isolates done in a Saudi Arabian hospital(11).
-In the present study, the maximum clinical isolates of P. aeruginosawere isolated from medical department (25%), followed by ICU (21%) & surgical department (19%).
-This wassimilar to study of Pathmanathan SG(12).
-The distribution of specimens of Pseudomonas aeruginosamight vary with each hospital as each hospital facility has a different environment associated with it.
-The correlation between specimen type and multidrug resistance would have been more noteworthy if supported by data on patients' clinical conditions Prevalence of infection was higher in medical ward followed by ICU as maximum isolates were isolated from sputum samples.
-According to vancomycin and linezolide usage there was no significant correlation between drug resistance and the wards from which isolates originated.
+P. aeruginosa isolates from respiratory tract as observed in a similar study of inpatient isolates done in a Saudi Arabian hospital11.
+In the present study, the maximum clinical isolates of P. aeruginosa were isolated from medical department (25%), followed by ICU (21%) and surgical department (19%).
+This was similar to study of Pathmanathan SG12.
+The distribution of specimens of P. aeruginosa might vary with each hospital as each hospital facility has a different environment associated with it.
+The correlation between specimen type and multidrug resistance would have been more noteworthy if supported by data on patients' clinical conditions.
+Prevalence of infection was higher in medical ward followed by ICU as maximum isolates were isolated from sputum samples.